System Design Space

 Easy mistakes to make here

-Treating ML Engineering as just DevOps wrapped around a model.
+Treating ML Engineering as DevOps wrapped around a model and skipping the product cost of model decisions.

-Reading the theme as isolated chapters instead of a path from metrics to the production loop.
+Reading the theme as isolated chapters and losing the path from metrics to the production loop.

 Discussing model quality separately from latency, cost, fallback, and review operations.

-Ignoring platform responsibility and assuming production ML will emerge from ad-hoc scripts.
+Ignoring platform responsibility and assuming production ML will assemble itself from ad-hoc scripts.

 Related materials